 Teri Shepherd and Tanner Massoth are the founders of Care Your Blues Away (CYBA).
 The Bay Area founders are a mother-son duo that have more than 15 years of experience providing education and caregiving services for ages seven to 95.

 Tanner Massoth began working as a Family Care Provider for his elders in 2013, a year before he graduated from high school.
 In June of 2014, he graduated from Bishop O'Dowd High School (BODHS) in Oakland, California.
 The high school Tanner graduated from is known for its top-notch technology based pre-college curriculum.
 Tanner's experience in high school gave him the tools to create this website and become CYBA's Technology Director.

-Tanner is currently a junior majoring in Kinesiology, with an Interest in Nursing and Sports Medicine, at San Francisco State University (SFSU).
+Tanner is currently a junior majoring in Health Education at Arizona State University (ASU).
 An exercise enthusiast and avid Golden State Warriors fan, Tanner is excited about the game of basketball.
 He includes movements from basketball in the exercise plans he creates for Physical Therapy patients.
 In his spare time, Tanner travels and develops websites for Bay Area music artists.

 Teri Shepherd, President

 Ms. Shepherd's education career began in 2005, when she created a Dance Education program for two schools in the Oakland Unified School District (OUSD).